stock2shop/website/content/developers/authentication.md

 weight: 20
 ---

+Stock2Shop uses a token based system for accessing our API.
+Each request sent to our API needs a valid token.

-In order to make a request to the Stock2Shop API, you need to obtain a token to include in each request.
+Authentication is the process of providing a valid username and password to Stock2Shop and receiving a token in return.
+This token is then used on subsequent requests to our API.

+Tokens should be treated as ephemeral.
+If you are developing an application you need to automate your authentication process in the case your token becomes invalid.
+Authenticating a user means all previous tokens for the user will be invalidated.

 The endpoint to authenticate is [here](https://app.stock2shop.com/docs/#!/users/authenticateUser_post_1)

-You must include your valid username and password in the POST request payload.

-You can then explore our interactive documentation by pasting the resulting token from the above request in the “api_key” text field at the top of this page:
+You can explore our interactive documentation by pasting the resulting token from the above request in the “api_key” text field at the top of this page:

 [Interactive API documents](https://app.stock2shop.com/docs/)